The word politics is dirty.

-If there is a decision that the ‘General Will’ is to be taken by a referendum, the first stage produces an answer to the question at hand whereas the second stage answers the question whether the people are happy with the result.
+As Professor Alan Ryan further notes, if the ‘General Will’ is to be taken by a referendum, the first part produces an answer to the question at hand whereas the second part answers the question whether the people are happy with the result.

-Unanimity is achieved at the second stage, not the first stage.
+Unanimity is achieved at the second step, not the first step.

-History shows that there is always a founding moment when the new order is laid down, just as there is a similar moment where a state is rescued by returning to its first principles in a revolutionary reconstitution.
+Political history indicates that there always is a founding moment when the new order is laid down, just as there is a similar occasion where a state is rescued by returning to its first principles in a revolutionary re-constitution.

-Every country must have the appropriate checks and balances in place without causing inertia.
+Each country must have the appropriate checks and balances in place without causing complete inertia.

-The fact that we have conflicting interests makes politics necessary, and the fact that we have common interests makes politics possible.
+Conflicting interests makes politics necessary, whereas common interests makes politics possible.